hpink97/loan_default_predictor/README.md

 1.   **Initialisation**: The class is initialized with the necessary input data using the `Dataset` class, including the training and test sets (`X_train`, `X_test`) and their corresponding target variables (`y_train`, `y_test`).
 2.   **Feature Selection**: The `select_features()` method allows you to perform feature selection using the `sklearn.feature_selection.SelectKBest` algorithm.
 It selects the top num_features based on mutual information classification scores.
 3. **Model Training**: The `train_model()` method trains an XGBoost classifier using the specified xgboost_params.
 It uses the training data and evaluates the model's performance on the evaluation set (`X_eval`, `y_eval`).
 Early stopping is implemented to prevent overfitting.
+4. **Hyperparamater tuning**: The `bayesian_hyperparam_optimisation()` performs bayesian optimisation of hyperparamaters with a specified feature space.
-4. **Model Evaluation**: The `evaluate_model()` method calculates and prints various evaluation metrics, including F1 score, accuracy, precision, recall, specificity, ROC AUC score, and balanced accuracy.
+5. **Model Evaluation**: The `evaluate_model()` method calculates and prints various evaluation metrics, including F1 score, accuracy, precision, recall, specificity, ROC AUC score, and balanced accuracy.
 It also selects the optimal threshold for determining binary predictions based on the F1 score.
-5. **Performance Visualisation**: The class provides several plotting methods to visualise model performance, including `plot_roc_auc()` to visualize the ROC curve and calculate the AUC score, `plot_predictions()` to plot the predicted probabilities against the true labels, and `plot_feature_importance()` to display the feature importances using a bar plot.
+6. **Performance Visualisation**: The class provides several plotting methods to visualise model performance, including `plot_roc_auc()` to visualize the ROC curve and calculate the AUC score, `plot_predictions()` to plot the predicted probabilities against the true labels, and `plot_feature_importance()` to display the feature importances using a bar plot.

 ## Results